 It is important to note that every student's financial situation is different.
 Students may meet with a financial aid advisor if they would like to know how much a study abroad program may cost.
 Before scheduling this meeting, a detailed cost breakdown for the program showing the totals for tuition, room/board, health insurance, and all other associated fees will must be uploaded to a student's online study abroad file.
 The Office of International Programs will upload costs for affiliated and exchange programs.
 Students studying on non-affiliated programs are responsible for uploading these costs.

 Billing, Payment, and Financial Aid for Study Abroad

 Ithaca College London Center

-Students will be billed through their Ithaca College student account for Ithaca College tuition, study abroad insurance, group travel package w/5-night hotel stay (if students opt-in), and any course-related fees that may apply.
+Students will be billed through their Ithaca College student account for Ithaca College tuition, study abroad insurance, group flight ticket & IC-arranged housing (if students opt-in), and any course-related fees that may apply.
 Institutional, federal and/or state financial aid is eligible to apply towards these costs and will automatically be posted to the student's account.
 Payment for any outstanding balance should be submitted to Ithaca College.

 ITHACA COLLEGE SHORT-TERM PROGRAMS (SUMMER/WINTER/SPRING BREAK)

 Students will be billed for participation on their Ithaca College accounts.
 Any financial aid will automatically be posted to the student account.
 Payment should be submitted to Ithaca College for all billable program-related expenses before the date of departure for your program.